mastering-genkit/mastering-genkit-go/src/examples/chapter-09/mcp-client/README.md

   -d '{"data":"Create a file called test.txt with the content Hello from MCP!"}'
 ```

-## Invokig the flow using Genkit CLI
+## Invoking the flow using Genkit CLI
 You can also invoke the flow using the Genkit CLI:

 ```bash